Respond to incidents and emergencies in the land-based sector

 - the limits of your responsibility, authority and competence to deal with incidents and emergencies

-- how to contact the emergency services or other relevant sources of assistance, and the information to give them
+- the procedures for contacting emergency services or other relevant sources of assistance and the information to give them

-- what actions you can take to assist the situation e.g. isolating machinery, the use of emergency equipment, evacuating the area
+- what actions you can take to assist the situation e.g. isolating machinery, use of emergency equipment, evacuating or restricting access to the area

-- the importance of teamwork in an emergency situation
+- the importance of effective teamwork in an emergency situation

-- safe practices that should be used when responding to incidents and emergencies
+- the safe practices that should be used when responding to incidents and emergencies

-- the legislative and organisational requirements for reporting and recording incidents and emergencies
+- the legal and your organisation’s requirements for recording and reporting incidents and emergencies

 Scope/range